dvx/snp500/README.md

 ## snp500
-JSON endpoint that returns an up-to-date list of S&amp;P 500 constituents scraped from Wikipedia.
+JSON endpoint that returns an up-to-date list of S&amp;P500 constituents scraped from Wikipedia.

 ## why doesn't Standard & Poor's have a master list somehwere?
 Who knows.